 Did you know?
 Conventional equipment, such as benches, free weights, machines, and suspension equipment, dominate the strength training landscape.

 Visualize your gym's strength space

 How much total space do you have for your gym’s strength area?

 If you're just starting your gym, remember that a significant amount of space will be taken up by non-equipment areas like lobbies, offices, bathrooms, utility rooms, and other extra features.
-If you’re a franchisee, note that your franchiser has set up standards you must follow for how much room these features must take up.
-In fact, an IHRSA Health Club Equipment Benchmarking Report notes that fitness-only gyms tend to allocate around 60 percent of their gym space to strength and cardio equipment, with the remaining 40 percent of space being used for the non-equipment areas mentioned previously.
+If you’re a franchisee, note that your franchiser has set standards you must follow for how much room these features must take up.
+In fact, an IHRSA Health Club Equipment Benchmarking Report states that fitness-only gyms tend to allocate around 60 percent of their gym space to strength and cardio equipment, with the remaining 40 percent of space being used for the non-equipment areas mentioned previously.